veerababu558/genai-sql-assistant/README.md

 # Example Queries to Try

-Show total sales per customer
+- "Show total sales per customer"
-List all products with price above $100
+- "List all products with price above $100"
-Which customers made more than 5 orders?
+- "Which customers made more than 5 orders?"